Listen to our podcast, Inside IB, to learn more MSc International Management and MSc Management

 MSc International Management is designed for students who come from a business degree, or highly relevant internship/work history.

-It is an accelerated Master's targeted at those with a clear business background who wish to expand on their existing knowledge and skillset to ultimately fast-track a career in management, particularly at leading firms within the consulting and financial service industries.
+It is an accelerated Master's targeted at those with a clear business background who wish to expand on their existing knowledge and skillset to accelerate their career in business in a technology-driven world, particularly at leading firms within the consulting and financial service industries.
 Usually, this will mean applicants come from a business or FAME background (which means degree level study in finance, accounting, management or economics).

 In some exceptional cases, a business background could also apply to students from non-FAME disciplines that have instead gained highly relevant experience in the workplace – and can suitably demonstrate strong quantitative skills and excellent commercial awareness as a result.
 A GMAT/GRE result is an important entry requirement for MSc International Management – find out more about the GMAT/GRE requirement.